-Net cash used in investing activities for the three months ended March 31, 2023, was related to leasehold improvements for our new headquarters and manufacturing facility in San Rafael, California.
+Net cash used in investing activities for the six months ended June 30, 2023, was related to leasehold improvements for our new headquarters and manufacturing facility in San Rafael, California and manufacturing equipment.

 Material Cash Requirements

 Our material cash requirements include the following items, some of which are represented in the table of Contractual Obligations and Commitments: (1) employee wages, benefits and incentives, (2) the procurement of raw materials and components to support the manufacturing and sale of our products, (3) expenditures for the ongoing improvement and development of existing and new technologies, (4) debt repayments (for additional information see Note 10 in the notes to our condensed consolidated financial statements included elsewhere in the Quarterly Report on Form 10-Q), and (5) operating lease payments (for additional information see Note 11 in the notes to our condensed consolidated financial statements included elsewhere in the Quarterly Report on Form 10-Q).